blackndoor/angr_exemples/vuln_strcpy/readme.md

-# strcpy - check if we control the source buffer
+# strcpy - source buffer

 It's a simple exemple on how to check if the source buffer of a strcpy call is under control.